 Accidents happen to all of us and urine stains are seldom a popular topic.
-But, it's important to remove even small urine stains as soon as possible to reduce odor and discoloration.
+However, it's important to remove even small urine stains as soon as possible to reduce odor and discoloration.
 The longer the acidic urine is in contact with fabrics, the harder it is to remove.

 These instructions or removing urine stains pertain to human urine.
 If you have pets, whose urine can be more pungent, it is best to follow specific procedures for removing pet stains.

-As anyone who has used cloth diapers knows, you should never allow urine soaked fabrics to accumulate because they can actually mildew.
+As anyone who has used cloth diapers knows, you should never allow urine-soaked fabrics to accumulate because they can actually mildew.
 If you can't treat diapers or bed sheets or any type of washable clothing right away, fill a large plastic container or the washer with cold water and allow them to soak until they can be properly washed.
-Add 1/2 cup baking soda to help reduce and remove the odor.
+Add 1/2 cup of baking soda to help reduce and remove the odor.

 Urine is a protein stain and fresh protein stains can be removed by soaking and agitating or rubbing the stain in cold water before washing.
 Never use hot water because it cooks the protein, making the stain harder to remove.

 When it is time to wash away urine stains, use the hottest water recommended for the fabric.
 To your usual detergent, add 1 cup of baking soda to the wash water.
 If you are concerned about bacteria in the urine, use a disinfectant in the wash water.
 White, one hundred percent cotton fabrics can be disinfected with chlorine bleach.
 Colored and synthetic fabrics require a different method of disinfecting.

-If the urine stain is dried or old, soak the fabric in a solution of cool water and oxygen-based bleach like OxiClean or Clorox 2 or Tide Stain Release.
+If the urine stain is dried or old, soak the fabric in a solution of cool water and oxygen-based bleach, such as OxiClean, Clorox 2, or Tide Stain Release.
 Follow the directions on the package to mix the solution.
-After pre-soaking for at least 30 minutes, launder in warm - not hot - water with your regular detergent.
+After pre-soaking for at least 30 minutes, launder in warm—not hot—water with your regular detergent.
 If stain remains, mix a new solution of oxygen-based bleach and water and soak overnight, then rewash.
 This will remove any discoloration but oxygen bleach DOES NOT disinfect fabrics.